python/cpython/Doc/library/dis.rst

 .. function:: distb(tb=None)

-   Disassembles the top-of-stack function of a traceback, using the last traceback if none was passed.
+   Disassemble the top-of-stack function of a traceback, using the last traceback if none was passed.
 The instruction causing the exception is indicated.

 .. function:: disassemble(code, lasti=-1)
               disco(code, lasti=-1)

-   Disassembles a code object, indicating the last instruction if *lasti* was provided.
+   Disassemble a code object, indicating the last instruction if *lasti* was provided.
 The output is divided in the following columns:

    #. the line number, for the first instruction of each line